Gabriella439/nixos-in-production/manuscript/Setup.md

 - *On Linux the installer defaults to a single-user Nix installation*

   This is the one case where the default behavior is questionable.
-Multi-user Nix installations are typically better if your Linux distribution supports `systemd`, so you should explicitly specify `--daemon` if you use `systemd`.
+Multi-user Nix installations are typically better if your Linux distribution supports Systemd, so you should explicitly specify `--daemon` if you use `systemd`.

 ### Pinning the version